 Sue Kopen Katcef

-Prior to coming to Merrill College, Kopen Katcef (who is a 1976 Merrill alum) was a reporter and anchor for WBAL Radio in Baltimore, where she continued to freelance for many years after leaving her full-time position.
-She has also worked as a television reporter at Baltimore’s WJZ and Maryland Public Television.
+Before coming to Merrill College, Kopen Katcef was a reporter and anchor for WBAL Radio in Baltimore, where she continued to freelance for a decade after leaving to teach full-time at the University of Maryland.
+She also worked as a reporter for WJZ-TV and WCBM/Metromedia Radio, both in Baltimore.

 Expertise: Radio/Television News; State Legislative Coverage; Cameras-In-Court.